cr1901/sentinel/doc/development/microcode.md

 ```

 ## Footnotes
+[^1]: Not the same as a LUT4, but AIUI, in pathologically bad PnR cases, the
+      number of `ICESTORM_LC`s used will be equal to the _sum_ of number of
+      LUT4s and number of FFs!

-[^1]: Well, at least for me it's difficult to reason about!
+[^2]: Well, at least for me it's difficult to reason about!
 I've mulled over
       trying a microcoded 2 or 3 stage pipelined CPU before to see how bad
       the control flow of a microcode program would get.
 It might be possible
       to implement using `n`-way jumps and checking the pipeline state every
       microinstruction.

-[^2]: I already _do_ make a concession in Sentinel's implementation by not
+[^3]: I already _do_ make a concession in Sentinel's implementation by not
       implementing the Machine Timer.
 I justify it because the Machine Timer
       is Memory-Mapped I/O and not part of the CPU itself.
 A 64-bit counter
       is just too much to ask for with everything else going on in 1000 LCs.

-[^3]: VexRiscv, a pipelined RISC-V, got LC usage down to 1130 by e.g. [not handling](https://github.com/SpinalHDL/VexRiscv/blob/7f2bccbef256b3ad40fb8dc8ba08a266f9c6256b/src/main/scala/vexriscv/plugin/CsrPlugin.scala#L297-L317)
+[^4]: VexRiscv, a pipelined RISC-V, got LC usage down to 1130 by e.g. [not handling](https://github.com/SpinalHDL/VexRiscv/blob/7f2bccbef256b3ad40fb8dc8ba08a266f9c6256b/src/main/scala/vexriscv/plugin/CsrPlugin.scala#L297-L317)
       illegal instructions and having no interrupts.
 So that's cool :D.

-[^4]: I did not work on Sentinel between fall 2020 and fall 2023.
+[^5]: I did not work on Sentinel between fall 2020 and fall 2023.
 A number of
       things went right in fall 2023 such that I felt prepared to finish and
       maintain Sentinel.